tadhgnolan/modern-message-board/README.md

 ## Deployment

-The live deployed application can be found at [not read it](https://modernmb-45f157023587.herokuapp.com/).
+The live deployed application can be found at [modernmb](https://modernmb-45f157023587.herokuapp.com/).

 ### Heroku Deployment